JoeComessotti/BubbleSort-Visualization/README.md

 REQUIREMENTS
 ------------
-This project needs to be compiled in a C++ compiler in order to use it.
+This project needs to be configured for SFML and compiled in a C++ compiler in order to use it.
 If you plan on running it in an IDE, you may need to configure your IDE for SMFL.

 CREATION